 When it is a problem to automatically use the latest version

 Breaking changes in the SDK

-New version of the SDK usually adds new functionality or support for newer runtimes, however sometimes there could be breaking changes, especially around the default behaviour.
+A new version of the SDK usually adds new functionality or support for newer runtimes, however, sometimes there could be breaking changes, especially around the default behaviour.

 For example, the .NET Core SDK 2.1.200 changed the default verbosity of the

 VSTest verbosity to